-Everything about Chateau Magdelaine St. Emilion, Bordeaux wine producer profile, with wine tasting notes, wine and food pairings, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Magdelaine St. Emilion with wine tasting notes, wine and food pairings, best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Magdelaine History, Overview

 Chateau Magdelaine dates back to at least the 18th century when it was owned by the Chatonnet family.
 By the early 1950’s, Magdelaine had fallen into a state of neglect in the wine making facilities and their Saint Emilion vineyards.

 At that point, the estate was put up for sale.
 It was acquired in 1952 by Ets Jean-Pierre Moueix who replanted the vineyards and modernized the wine making.